Farrah32/Farrah32.github.io/index.md

 medium: FarrahC32 # medium handle

 # By declaring these variables, you can include a button that links to an external website or to media.
-about_button: https://github.com/saragong/hello # the link
+about_button: https://twitter.com/FarrahC32 # the link
-about_button_label: get hello # the label on the button
+about_button_label: Find me on Twitter # the label on the button

 # optional portfolio section ------------------------------------------